 tell application "Keyboard Maestro Engine" to set myEvent to getvariable "Event"

 parse sentence myEvent with add immediately

 This AppleScript merely sets a local variable to the Keyboard Maestro variable for the line, and then uses Fantastical’s AppleScript support to get it to parse the event and add it straight to your calendar.
-If you wanted to evaluate each event before it gets added then you would remove the
+If you wanted to evaluate each event before it gets added then you would remove the with add immediately.

 You can also make this system iOS friendly in two ways, the Numbers sheet itself of course works on iOS.
 But you can do two things with the list of events it generates, the first is to use a Workflow, Clipboard Events To Fantastical which goes through all the lines on your clipboard adding them to Fantastical for you.
 The second way is to use Drafts, with the Events in Fantastical action provided by Agile Tortoise.